Viktor Lukashenko

-Viktor Aleksandrovich Lukashenko or Viktar Alaksandravič Łukašenka (born 28 November 1975) is a Belarusian politician and the eldest son of the Belarusian president Alexander Lukashenko.
-He is the current President of the National Olympic Committee of the Republic of Belarus, and formerly served as the National Security Advisor to his father, the President of Belarus, who is often considered the last dictator in Europe.
+Viktor Aleksandrovich Lukashenko or Viktar Alyaksandravch Lukashenka (born 28 November 1975) is a Belarusian politician and the eldest son of Belarusian president Alexander Lukashenko.
+He currently serves as the president of the Belarus Olympic Committee.
+Previously, he served as a national security advisor to his father.

 Early life and education

 Viktor Lukashenko was born on 28 November 1975, to Galina Lukashenko, who worked at a kindergarten, and Alexander Lukashenko, President of Belarus since 1994.

-Viktor Lukashenko graduated from the International Relations faculty of the Belarusian State University in 1998 and served his mandatory military duty at the Belarusian Border Guard Service between 1998-2001.
+Viktor Lukashenko graduated from the International Relations faculty of the Belarusian State University in 1998 and served his mandatory military duty at the Belarusian Border Guard Service between 1998 and 2001.

 Career

 He worked at the Foreign Ministry of Belarus and at a military exports company, Agat.

 In 2005, Viktor Lukashenko became an Assistant on National Security to his father, President Alexander Lukashenko and in January 2007, he became a member of the Security Council of the Republic of Belarus.

 Viktor has been linked to Belarusian businessman Alexander Zaytsev, who previously worked as Viktor's aide.
 Zaytsev was the chairman of the council of Bremino Group which created a special economic zone in Orsha in 2018.

 In 2021, Viktor Lukashenko was appointed President of the Belarus Olympic Committee, succeeding his father, after both were banned from attending the Olympic games.

 Viktor Lukashenko was also relieved of his post as the Aide to the President for National Security on 1 March.